 4) LinkedIn Created the World’s Largest Holistic Learning Platform

 As every learning specialist is taught and knows, most learning is informal or social and not formal.
 You can learn sitting in a class no doubt, but you learn quicker, better and for longer when you practice skills, research, interact with others, ask questions, share, teach and so forth.
-In the learning industry, we’ve been great at formal learning but not so good at all the informal and social learning.
+In the learning industry, we’ve been great at building and delivering formal learning, but not so good at supporting informal and social learning.

 Using a new standard called xAPI and some fresh thinking, some learning management solutions like Tessello, DigitalIgnite, Expertus, eLogic Learning, RISC and Saba are pushing the cutting edge of integration of informal with formal learning in one platform but they don’t have a few hundred million captured users to work with.

-Social media including LinkedIn has already conquered the challenge of informal learning.
+Social media platforms, including LinkedIn, have already conquered the challenge of informal learning.
 On all social media sites, users can post, review, share, rate, comment and like content.
 You can join topical or professional groups, search, ask questions and receive advice and resources and curate the best content you find.

 With Lynda.com, LinkedIn now takes the first step into the much easier management of formal learning.
 There is really no technical nor business limit on how much formal content LinkedIn can integrate into their existing informal learning platform.
 For a learning provider, going informal to formal learning is the easiest thing in world when you have three hundred million members.
 Going formal to informal with 500, 5000 or 50,000 users is like climbing Mt.
 Everest.